Guidance on the Colour of High Friction Surfacing

 No liability is accepted for errors or inaccuracies in any of information contained on this website.
 All views or opinions expressed are personal to the author who does not purport to speak for, or represent, any professional body or organisation.
 Reliance should not be placed on any material contained in this webpage without first seeking and obtaining further professional advice.

-High Friction Surfacing (HFS) is used extensively in UK, USA, Ireland, New Zealand &Australia.
+Australia.
 An important component of HFS is Calcined Bauxite (CB), which has a high PSV,

 low AAV and is an exceptionally hard & durable angular aggregate.
 CB is generally